 22. E come quei che con lena affannata,23. uscito fuor del pelago a la riva,24. si volge a l’acqua perigliosa e guata,

-translation note: Line 22 — The drowning man simile — one of the most discussed in Inferno.
+translation note: Line 22 — ‘E come quei che con lena affannata’ — and like one who, with labored breath.
+The drowning man simile — a widely discussed moment in Inferno.
 Dante has just emerged from the dark wood but looks back at it as a man pulled from the sea stares back at the water that nearly killed him.
 The simile stages retrospective terror: the danger is past but the body remembers it as present.
 [Model knowledge · high]

 Lines 25–27